-We are delighted to announce that our innovative framing analysis tool is now publicly available in the LSS package.
-We performed analysis of the Russian media’s framing of street protests using a system developed in Python, but we ported the trained model to R to make it more accessible.
-We called it ‘dictionary’ earlier, but we decided to call it ‘model’ because it is a fitted Latent Semantic Scaling model.
-If you apply the model to your news stories, you can easily produce plots that are very similar to those in our papers.
-According to this model, a news article is framing street protests as “freedom of expression” when the score is high but protests as “social disorder” when score is low.
+Our framing analysis tool is now publicly available in the LSS package.
+We performed analysis of Russian media’s framing of street protests using a system developed in Python, but subsequently transferred the ‘trained’ model into R to make it more accessible.
+We labelled it ‘dictionary’ earlier, but refer to it now as a fitted Latent Semantic Scaling model.
+Applying the model to news stories one can easily produce plots that are very similar to those in our papers.
+The values of the score are high when a news article contains framing of street protests as “freedom to protest” and when the score is low, protests are framed as “social disorder.”

-The code that produces the plot is the following.
+The code that produces the plot is as listed below:

 devtools::install_github("koheiw/LSS") require(quanteda) require(LSS) # Pre-processing corp <- readRDS('Data/data_corpus_integrum.RDS') toks <- tokens(corp, remove_punct = TRUE) mt <- dfm(toks, remove = stopwords('ru')) %>% dfm_trim(min_termfreq = 5) # Framing analysis pred <- as.data.frame(predict(data_textmodel_lss_russianprotests, newdata = mt, density = TRUE)) pred$date <- docvars(mt, 'date') pred <- subset(pred, density > quantile(density, 0.25)) # Visualization plot(pred$date, pred$fit, pch = 16, col = rgb(0, 0, 0, 0.02), ylim = c(-1, 1), ylab = 'Protest framing', xlab = 'Date') lines(lowess(pred$date, pred$fit, f = 0.05), col = 1) abline(h = 0)

-When you apply your data, please be aware that the model is fitted using a corpus of Russian news stories (TV and newspapers) from 2011-2014.
+Please be aware that the model is fitted using a corpus of Russian news stories (TV and newspapers) from 2011-2014.
 This means that the model might not perform as intended outside of the period and with non-media texts.
-Depending on how you collect data, you should also consider applying geographical classifier that is also available as an R package.
-We are currently improving the Russian seed dictionary, but it will be available soon as part of the package.
+Depending on what procedures you employed to collect data, you should also consider applying Watanabe’s geographical classifier that is also available as an R package.
+We are currently improving the Russian seed dictionary, and will make it available as part of the package.